droosma/blog/content/post/exploring-opentelemetry/index.md

       exporters: [logging]
 ```

-We configure an OTLP receiver that uses the GRPC protocol the default for `AddOtlpExporter()`, a batch processor and a logging exporter.
-Next we configure a pipeline for each type of telemetry or [signal](https://opentelemetry.io/docs/concepts/signals/).
-Each pipeline has a receivers (IN), processors (TRANSFORM) and exporters (OUT).
-In this case we are using the same single receiver, processor and exporter for all three pipelines.
+This setup includes an OTLP receiver using the GRPC protocol, a batch processor, and a logging exporter.
+We then establish a pipeline for each telemetry type or [signal](https://opentelemetry.io/docs/concepts/signals/).
+Each pipeline contains receivers (IN), processors (TRANSFORM), and exporters (OUT).
+We're using the same single receiver, processor, and exporter for all three pipelines.

-If you now run you docker-compose file and run the application with: `dotnet run --project .\producer\Producer.csproj`, you should see a very familiar output in the console:
+Running the Docker Compose file and the application `dotnet run --project .\producer\Producer.csproj` should yield a familiar console output:

 ```text
 exploring-opentelemetry-otel-collector-1  | LogRecord #0